itsmehara/CloudOpsNotes/PythonQuestions.md

 <br>

-Below are 10 questions for each section focusing on Pandas, NumPy, list/collection slicing, data transformations, queries on Pandas, joins in Pandas, and matplotlib/other similar libraries.
+Below questions for each section focusing on Pandas, NumPy, list/collection slicing, data transformations, queries on Pandas, joins in Pandas, and matplotlib/other similar libraries.

 ### Pandas Knowledge